 Individuals who have received a transferred education award must count the value of that education award when determining the amount of the education award they are eligible to earn through their own service (i.e. a member whose grandmother transferred to him/her a 0.5 value education award can only earn up to 1.5 education awards through his own service).
 Members may serve additional terms of service even if they have reached the limit of two full-time education awards.
-Members may serve up to four terms in AmeriCorps State & National, three terms in AmeriCorps VISTA (including VISTA Summer Associates), and two terms in AmeriCorps NCCC.
+Members may serve up to four terms in AmeriCorps State & National, five years in AmeriCorps VISTA , and unlimited terms with AmeriCorps NCCC (although no more than 2 consecutive terms may be served before a required 10 month break).